ahebrank/frontback/README.md

 The `repo` and 'postUrl` keys define the homepage of the repository and the endpoint of the proxy.

-Other optional parameters include:
+`options` parameters include:

-- `hideButton`: hide the submission button while still running the script (might be helpful for preventing issue submission from local dev instances)
+- `options.hideButton`: if `true`, hide the submission button while still running the script (might be helpful for preventing issue submission from local dev instances)
+- `options.hideAssigneeOptions`: if `true`, hide the assignee select (the default assignee from the endpoint repo config will be used if provided)
+- `options.hideReporterOptions`: if `true`, hide the user select (it will remain a text box)

 #### CMS integration